How our lifeguard saved my life

 Kay

-Learn more about swimming and water sports with epilepsy
+Learn more about exercise and sports with epilepsy.

 The views expressed here are those of the author and not necessarily those of Epilepsy Society.